Beckley Man Pleads Guilty to Federal Gun Crime

 U.S. Attorney's Office, Southern District of West Virginia

-United States Attorney Will Thompson made the announcement and commended the investigative efforts of the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
+United States Attorney Will Thompson made the announcement and commended the investigative work of the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) and the Beckley Police Department.

 United States District Judge Frank W. Volk presided over the hearing.
-Assistant United States Attorney Alex Hamner is handling the prosecution.
+Assistant United States Attorney Timothy D. Boggess is prosecuting the case.